Magnetic confinement fusion: Stellarators

 Stellarators have seen renewed interest since the turn of the millennium as they avoid several problems subsequently found in the tokamak.
 Newer models have been built, but these remain about two generations behind the latest tokamak designs.

+While stellarators, today, are less widely used and built than tokamaks, they are still attractive for their steady-state operation and reduced risk of plasma disruptions, as compared to tokamaks.
+However, their main disadvantage is the higher complexity in building the systems as well as having lower energy confinement when compared to similar tokamaks.
+However, more recent studies have found a new family of stellarator magnetic-field designs that try to discount these setbacks.
+With advanced optimization techniques, researchers have found ways to better confine the particles to reach the energy confinement closer to tokamaks.
+Additionally, these new designs maintain the steady, stable benefits of stellarators.
+The results build upon the Wendelstein 7-X experiment which demonstrated similar qualities with a stellarator.
+Increasing research and design allow researchers to refine magnetic geometries that were previously too complex, which may lead to a new generation of stellarator reactors to compete directly with the industry dominant tokamaks.

 Tokamaks

-In the late 1950s, Soviet researchers noticed that the kink instability would be strongly suppressed if the twists in the path were strong enough that a particle travelled around the circumference of the inside of the chamber more rapidly than around the chamber's length.
+In the late 1950s, Soviet researchers noticed that the kink instability would be strongly suppressed if the twists in the path were strong enough that a particle traveled around the circumference of the inside of the chamber more rapidly than around the chamber's length.
 This would require the pinch current to be reduced and the external stabilizing magnets to be made much stronger.

 In 1968 Russian research on the toroidal tokamak was first presented in public, with results that far outstripped existing efforts from any competing design, magnetic or not.
-Since then the majority of effort in magnetic confinement has been based on the tokamak principle.
-In the tokamak a current is periodically driven through the plasma itself, creating a field "around" the torus that combines with the toroidal field to produce a winding field in some ways similar to that in a modern stellarator, at least in that nuclei move from the inside to the outside of the device as they flow around it.
+Since then, the majority of effort in magnetic confinement has been based on the tokamak principle.
+In the tokamak, a current is periodically driven through the plasma itself, creating a field "around" the torus that combines with the toroidal field to produce a winding field, in some ways similar to that in a modern stellarator (in that nuclei move from the inside to the outside of the device as they flow around it).

 In 1991, START was built at Culham, UK, as the first purpose-built spherical tokamak.
 This was essentially a spheromak with an inserted central rod.
 START produced impressive results, with β values at approximately 40% - three times that produced by standard tokamaks at the time.
 The concept has been scaled up to higher plasma currents and larger sizes, with the experiments NSTX (US), MAST (UK) and Globus-M (Russia) currently running.
 Spherical tokamaks have improved stability properties compared to conventional tokamaks and as such the area is receiving considerable experimental attention.
 However, spherical tokamaks to date have been at low toroidal field and as such are impractical for fusion neutron devices.